An Easy Guide to Scientific Pitch Notation

 Letters in Scientific Pitch Notation

 The first part of SPN is the pitch name.
-This comes from the Musical Alphabet, where each letter represents a specific sound or “pitch”.
+This comes from the Musical Alphabet, where letters represents a specific sound or “pitch”.
 The Musical Alphabet is the first 7 letters of the Latin alphabet: A, B, C, D, E, F, G (repeated over and over).
+As you move from A to B to C and so on, the pitch gets higher.

 piano white keys named

-The Musical Alphabet and the Piano Keyboard
+The Musical Alphabet on the Piano Keyboard

-The lowest white key on the left of the piano keyboard is A. The next white key to the right is B. The next is C, then D, then E, and so on.
-After G, the next higher white key is A, and the pattern repeats.
+The white keys on the piano represent the musical alphabet: A, B, C, D, E, F, G (repeated over and over).
+The lowest white key on the left edge of the piano is A. The next white key to the right is B, then C, D, E, and so on.
+After G, the next higher white key is A, and it repeats over and over all the way to the highest key.

 Numbers in Scientific Pitch Notation